Give It Up (The Good Men song): Chart performance

 Commercially, "Give It Up" reached number one on the US Billboard Hot Dance Club Play chart in 1993 and made a brief appearance on the Billboard Hot 100, peaking at number 71.
 After being re-released in late 1993, it reached number five on the UK Singles Chart.
 The song also reached the top 10 in Finland, Ireland and the Netherlands.

 Impact and legacy

-American DJ, record producer, remixer and songwriter Armand van Helden picked "Give It Up" as one of his "classic cuts" in 1995, adding, "Out of the more recent stuff, The Goodmen is the only track that hits you right in your face.
+American DJ, record producer, remixer and songwriter Armand van Helden named "Give It Up" one of his "classic cuts" in 1995, adding, "Out of the more recent stuff, The Goodmen is the only track that hits you right in your face.
 There's nothing like it, nothing even comes close.
 When it came out it was destined to be a classic.
 In America it hit big and to this day – and it came out in '93 – it's still played out.
 Still records are coming out with The Goodmen sound and there will be records with that sound for the next 10 years – that's how you know it's a classic.
 When The Goodmen came out in America there was no record close when it was hot – people would go to clubs and wait for it to come on."